Open-Verifik/zelf-documentation/docs/stellar-grant-proposal.md

 **Critical Privacy Advantage:**
 - **We never store biometric data** - only the key derived from it
-- Complies with GDPR Article 9 (biometric data processing)
+- Complies with GDPR Article 9[^9] (biometric data processing)
 - Satisfies European privacy regulations
 - Eliminates biometric database breach risk

+[^9]: GDPR Article 9: "Processing of special categories of personal data."
+Biometric data for unique identification is prohibited unless specific conditions are met. https://gdpr-info.eu/art-9-gdpr/

 ### How It Works